Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 This tool supports migrating a project to Xperience by Kentico over multiple migration runs with built-in and custom data transformations.

+Our documentation includes guides covering [the migration process from Kentico Xperience 13 to Xperience by Kentico](https://docs.kentico.com/x/migrate_from_kx13_guides).

 ## Library Version Matrix

 View all [project releases](https://github.com/Kentico/xperience-by-kentico-kentico-migration-tool/releases/).